US climate assessment lays out growing threats, opportunities as temperatures rise

 Summer 2023 was hottest on record, scientists say

-(Reporting by Timothy Gardner in Washington; Editing by Katy Daigle and Matthew Lewis)
+(Reporting by Timothy Gardner in Washington Additional reporting by Andrea Shalal in Washington Editing by Katy Daigle and Matthew Lewis)

 ((timothy.gardner@thomsonreuters.com; +1 202 380-8348))